Mercury13/unicodia/develop.md

   * BLOCKS: they are in ``UcBlocks.cpp``.
 While the block is full of tofu, add ``Ifg::MISSING`` flag to synthIcon field
   * SCRIPTS: they are in ``UcScripts.cpp``. **Do not mess up alphabetic order!**
   * Now Unicodia runs somehow!!

-* **First-line data: don’t release until you fill all somehow**
+## Urgent first-party data: don’t release until you fill all somehow
 * Block extension history:
   * Add the new version to ``BlockExtensionHistory``
   * Run it, check if the block was extended/shrunk
   * Write that to ``UcBlocks.cpp``
     * Sample: during U2…16 three blocks were extended (Tibt, Ahom, Egyp format) and one shrunk (Tang supp)
   * As an alternative, you may check what changed in the **newest** ``Blocks.txt``, as older data is already written
 * Texts
   * Run UTranslator, open ``en.uorig``
   * Write additional data Unicodia may run w/o: first of all script/block textual info
     * Better place the text in order using commands “Move up/Move down”
   * If you know languages, translate to Russian/Ukrainian using the same UTranslator
     * File → Update data, Go → Find warnings → All, and close those changes
   * If some blocks should be logically near, but specific language makes a mess (Greek → Ancient Greek numbers), add an ellipsis to the beginning using ``locale.xml``.
     * This ellipse will automatically go if you sort blocks by code
 * Decapitalization rules: “LATIN CAPITAL LETTER A” → “Latin capital letter A”
   * They are in ``AutoBuilder/data.cpp``
   * See _Decapitalization rules_ below
   * Of course, run AutoBuilder
   * Always compare before and after with some diff tool!
 Heal one thing and hurt another — that’s frequent!
   * Copy CPP files again
 * Block icons
   * There are two ways to make a block icon, SVG and programmatic.
 I’ll talk about the former, default
   * 16×16 px, scale 1.
 Put them to ``Resources/Scripts``, optimize somehow, write a new filename to ``scripts.qrc``
   * Go to UcBlocks.cpp.
 Write in ``synthIcon`` field what characters (up to two) you drew and how to align that picture to pixels on HiDPI

-* When Unicode transitions from beta to release:
+## When Unicode transitions from beta to release:
 * Go to ``MiscFiles/RawData`` and change addresses to final ones
 * Load data, run AutoBuilder, replace files
 * Delete LAST cached ``Blocks.txt`` from  ``BlockExtensionHistory`` build directory
 * Check block extension history once again
 * Do not forget to remove ``Vfg::BETA`` flag

-# Adding really optional data Unicodia can live without
+## Adding really optional data Unicodia can live without
 * Placeholders for emoji: see above
 * Version texts.
 If the last version tells a story (an emergency release, a key person died, someone tried to hijack Unicode etc)…
   * Add ``Vfg::TEXT`` flag to this version